VQD-BSV-Official/DVFix/README.md

 ## ***Developed by Vũ Quang Đại / <BSVRecovery.vn@gmail.com>***
+> [!Warning]
+> Please respect copyright, I created this software without any cost or support. ***DO NOT STEAL THE CODE AND MAKE IT YOURS, WHILE EVERYTHING IS BUILT BY ME***.
+For example: edit ***Author & Developed by: Vu Quang Dai*** to your name, I know open source you can edit everything, but I want respect for the effort I put in.
+>
+> **CAN BE ADDED**
+> * "Building upon existing code": Building upon existing source code.
+> * "Modifying" or "customizing": Changing or customizing the source code.
+> * "Repurposing": Reusing the source code for another purpose.

 Recover damaged files, lost source when recording, incomplete by extracting h264.
 Currently supports: MP4, MOV... <br>
 I opened this source later than other sources such as: untrunc, mp4fixer, djifix or recover_mp4. <br>
 This open source so I can improve video repair.
 And learn from the sources